Nityakothavari7/Analog-and-CNN/README.md

 for deployment.
 - NumPy and Pandas – For data processing and structuring EMG data.
  - Matplotlib – To visualize training loss and accuracy for model evaluation.
-- scikit-learn – For data preprocessing, including normalization and train-test
+- scikit-learn – For data preprocessing, including normalization and train-test splitting.

-splitting.
-HARDWARE COMPONENTS USED FOR